 For this work, you are expected to search for previous studies published in peer reviewed academic journals (at least 5-6 articles) and review them thoroughly.
-Then, briefly summarize what you learned from the studies by indicating social issue(s) motivating the topic of the studies, the key research gap(s) in knowledge identified in existing literature, the research questions addressed, data and methods used, and major findings reported.
-After the summary, critically evaluate the papers by discussing the conceptual/methodological strengths and weaknesses of the studies, how successful each paper has been in answering the research question(s), and what future research directions might yield more effective answers.
-This review should be comprehensive and written cohesively, rather than listing summaries of the studies you found.
-Your Reading Summary and Response should be about 8-12 pages (no more than 15 pages), with double-spacing, 12-point font, and 1-inch margins.
+Then, briefly summarize what you learned from the studies by indicating social issue(s) that motivated the topic of the studies, the key research gap(s) in knowledge identified in existing literature, the research questions addressed, data and methods used, and major findings reported.
+After the summary, critically evaluate the papers by discussing the conceptual/theoretical/methodological strengths and limitations of the studies, how successful each paper has been in answering the research question(s), and what future research directions might yield further understanding(s).

+This review should be comprehensive and written cohesively, rather than listing summaries of each study you found.
+Your Reading Summary and Response should be about 8-12 pages including references (no more than 15 pages), with double-spacing, 12-point font, and 1-inch margins.